prototypefund/reproducible-website/_events/athens2015/where_from_here.md

 --------------

  - Don't forget to take a stab and try pushing patches from Debian elsewhere too
- - Don't forget to invite OpenSuse and Fedora/RM people next time
+ - Don't forget to invite openSUSE and Fedora/RM people next time
  - Don't forget to send some practical details pior to event e.g. at least be @ “x” at “y” am a week before
  - Don't forget to confirm hotel sponsorship!
  - Don't forget to buy stock in 3M & sharpie